← Back to backend

 How this breaks systems in the real world:

 A service used only application-level caching (Redis).
 This worked for frequently accessed data, but static assets (images, CSS, JS) weren't cached, causing unnecessary requests.
 Also, the service had global users, but all cache lookups went to a single Redis instance, adding latency for distant users.
 The fix?
 Add CDN caching for static assets (long TTL, global distribution) and browser caching (Cache-Control headers).
-But the real lesson is: different cache layers solve different problems.
-Use multiple layers for maximum benefit.
+Purge CDN on deploy; keep Redis for dynamic API responses.
+But the real lesson is: different cache layers solve different problems—push static content to the edge, keep dynamic data near the app.

 What interviewers are really listening for:

 They want to hear you talk about different cache layers (browser, CDN, application, database) and when to use each.
 Junior engineers say "just use Redis."
-Senior engineers say "use browser cache for static assets, CDN for global content, application cache for computed results, and database cache for query results—each layer solves different problems."
+Senior engineers say "use browser cache for static assets, CDN for global content, application cache for computed results—each layer has different TTL and invalidation semantics."
 They're testing whether you understand that caching is about multiple layers, not just one cache.

 What people usually get wrong: